SamuelBrudner/plume_nav_sim/README.md

 ### Debugger (Qt MVP)

 A minimal Qt debugger is available for stepping the environment and viewing RGB frames.
-It now includes a dockable, information-only Inspector.
+It includes dockable tools for inspection and configuration (Inspector, Live Config, Replay Config) plus optional frame overlays (purely visual).

 - Install Qt toolkit into your conda env: